-Our Specialist Speech and Language Teaching Assistant has liaised with our school Speech and Language Therapist throughout lockdown to ensure provision is in place when the children start.
-The AHT/SENCO and Speech and Language TA have also been in contact with some PP families as well as those who have children with additional needs to ensure staff are fully aware of the children's needs.
+Our Specialist Speech and Language Teaching Assistant liaised with our school Speech and Language Therapist to ensure provision was in place when the children started.
+The AHT/SENCO and Speech and Language TA were also in contact with some PP families as well as those who have children with additional needs to ensure staff are fully aware of the children's needs.